zetah11/colorscheme-changer.vim/README.md

 # colorscheme-changer.vim

-Change your colorscheme depending on the hour of the day
+Change your background depending on the hour of the day.
+The original changes the colorscheme; this just uses `set colorscheme=light` or `set colorscheme=dark` depending on the time of day.

 # What is it?